 That was in my house?
 Really?
 I’m a pretty organized person!
-But the truth lay bagged up right there in front of me.
-87.6 pounds of it lay in front of me… paper!
+But the truth lay bagged up right there in front of me… 87.6 pounds of paper clutter.

-When we returned from vacation, I received the following email from professional organizer, Emily Smith, owner of Simplify with Smith.
-I met Emily through a friend and I loved her take on organizing… simplify, be cost effective, and make everything beautiful with some simple organization!
+We had just returned home from vacation when I received the following email from a professional organizer who had spoken at one of my mom’s groups.
+I loved her take on organizing… simplify, be cost effective, and make everything beautiful with some simple organization!
 So at that point I was hanging on every word she said (or typed).

 The deadline is almost here!
 You have until THIS THURSDAY to send in the pictures of your filled bags along with the total weight that they weigh on the scale.